jacobocasado/blog/content/posts/osed_rop_2.md

 This is very good because it adds an additional `mov eax, esi` but the `pop esi` instruction overried the value in `esi` with the value of `esp`.

 **Note:** The "pure" rop gadgets like `pop esp, ret` are not very common as normal programs would not normally do that.
 So most of the time we will need combined gadgets.
+**Note: these "push" gadgets will override the placeholder values of our function prototype as these values are under "esp" at the moment we do the push esp operation.** flProtect will not value 0x51515151 but the pushed value.
 ## 1. Obtaining the location of the VirtualAlloc parameter in stack
 The `csftpav6.dll` module uses `VirtualAlloc`, which is the function we want to execute.
 We need the address of this function.
 However, the address of the `VirtualAlloc` symbol **is not predictable**.
 This is because this symbol is inside `ntdll.dll`, which has ASLR enabled.
 When this module is mapped in the memory, the address is randomized and therefore the address of this symbol will be randomized.